cookie-information

 The device that grinds the coffee beans and prepares the coffee powder for the brewing process is called a grinder.
 The degree of grinding has a decisive influence on the taste and extraction time of the coffee.
 There are different types of grinders.
 A distinction is made between grinders with disk and conical grinders.

-Grinding level
+Grinding Level

 The grinding level determines how fine or coarse the coffee beans are ground.
 Grinding the coffee breaks down the cell structure of the beans, releasing the aromas and making the substances in the coffee more soluble in water.
 For each method of preparation, there’s a certain optimal grind size: as a general rule, the longer the coffee is in contact with the water when brewing, the coarser the grind should be.